oracle/oci-compute-jenkins-plugin/README.md

    - **Network Security Groups** -  Click Add to select Network Security Groups.
 For more information, see [Network Security Groups](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/networksecuritygroups.htm).
    - **Assign Public IP Address** - The Plugin will assign a public IP to an instance, provided the subnet has an available public IP range.
 If this Option is unchecked, only the private IP is assigned.
    - **Connect Agent using Public IP** - The Plugin will connect to the public IP of the instance.
 If this Option is unchecked, the Plugin will connect to the private IP of the instance.
-   - **SSH credentials** - The Private SSH Key for accessing the OCI instance.
+   - **SSH credentials** - The Private SSH Key in PEM format for accessing the OCI instance.
 For more information, see [Credentials](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/credentials.htm).

 3. Click **Advanced** for more options:
    - **Remote FS root** - Dedicated directory for Jenkins agent in instance.